 - All the major costs of this trip were priced in US$.
 The US Dollar was weak as compared with the Canadian Dollar when I booked in November 2013, so I gained modestly when I paid for the trip.

 - I booked through Holland America and received their Flash Rate.
 This reduced the fare by several hundred dollars, and the Single Supplement went from 200% (earlier) to 150% (when I booked).

-> - I arranged my own excursion to the summit of Mauna Kea on the Big Island of Hawaii by reserving a rental vehicle in Hilo, and drove myself.
-I saved about half the cost of the equivalent excursion offed by Holland America, and my arrangements allowed me to stay on the summit much longer than the group tour.
+- I arranged my own excursion to the summit of Mauna Kea on the Big Island of Hawaii by reserving a rental vehicle in Hilo, and driving myself up the mountain.
+I saved about half the cost of the equivalent excursion offered by Holland America, and my arrangements allowed me to stay on the summit much longer than the group tour.
 So I received twice the value.

-> So was it worth it?
+So was it worth it?